NeKzor/bot/README.md

 ## Commands

+A preview of each command can be seen on [bot.nekz.me/commands].

 | Command       | Description                                             |
 | ------------- | ------------------------------------------------------- |
 | `/agg`        | Get the aggregated challenge mode leaderboards.         |